 “They set their goals to have the best record, and they did in the East,” Bird said.
 “They set their goals to play Miami again and have home-court advantage, and they did.
 But they ran into a better basketball club; Miami was better.”

 As for Stephenson, Bird said that he would like to see him back suiting up in the Blue & Yellow.
 Stephenson, who will be free agent this summer, averaged career-highs in points, rebounds and assists this past year.
-He posted 13.8 points per game, 7.2 boards and 4.6 assists, according to BasketballReference.com.
+He posted 13.8 points per game, 7.2 boards and 4.6 assists, reports basketball-reference.com .

 Stephenson has been given a lot of attention recently due to his actions during the series with the Heat.
 He trash talked the Heat’s LeBorn James and was especially physical in the series.
 Though Bird did not like these antics, he realizes that Stephenson is a special player.

-"I think his ceiling is what he wants it to be," Bird said.
-"I always want him back.
-You just don't let talent like that walk away if you can help it."
+“I think his ceiling is what he wants it to be,” Bird said, according to CBS Sports.
+“I always want him back.
+You just don’t let talent like that walk away if you can help it.”